ACL injury prevention is becoming a more popular focus in many sports.

 ACL injury prevention starts by understanding how the ligament works and how it tends to get damaged.

-it works for all movements of the leg, but it is especially important
+the ACL works for all movements of the leg, but it is especially important

 with starting, sudden stopping and twisting movements.